Important dates for the 2026 election

 No recommendation = The Committee considers that the candidate does not possess the skills required to complete the overall skills profile of the Board of Directors as a whole.

-Financial planners will receive notice of the election by e-mail on May 27, 2025, and will have just over 4 weeks to vote.
-Only persons authorized to use the F.Pl. title 60 days before the close of the ballot (i.e. as of April 26, 2025) may vote.
+Financial planners receive notice of the election by e-mail, and have a few weeks to vote.
+Only persons authorized to use the F.Pl. title 60 days before the close of the ballot may vote.

 Candidates meeting the needs identified by the Comité de développement de la relève des administrateurs et des administratrices will be identified with a positive or neutral recommendation.

-Within 5 days of the close of polling, the results will be announced to the candidates, and then to the general membership by e-mail to all eligible voters.
-They will also be published on the Institute's website.
+Within 5 days of the close of polling, the results are announced to the candidates, and then to the general membership by e-mail to all eligible voters.
+They are also published on the Institute's website.

-This year, the Institute is giving priority to candidates for the position of director who demonstrate competencies in the following 3 areas:
+In 2026, the Institute is giving priority to candidates for the position of director who demonstrate competencies in the following 4 areas:

 Background documents and references